 #2 How to Trim a Wick with a Candle Wick Trimmer

 - Open the wick trimmer and place the base almost flush with the surface of the candle

 - Hold the candle wick trimmer at a 45-degree angle to ensure a proper wick length of 1/4 inch.

 - Bring the two handles together to close and trim the wick.

 - Do not allow the wick trimming to fall into the candle (carefully blow it out if it does)

 - Discard the wick trimming before lighting.

 Continuously keep your wick trimmed to this ideal length before each lighting.
-This is the wicker trimmer I use.
+This is the wick trimmer I use.

 How do you keep candles from tunneling?

-It’s a little known fact, candles have a memory.
+It’s a little-known fact that candles have a memory.

 Let me explain,

 When and where you blow a candle out, it remembers.
 For example, if you light a new candle to see what it smells like and then blow it out 15 mins later, a small ring will form in the middle.
 Why?
 Because you only let that small ring of wax around the wick melt.

 The next time you light the candle, it will only melt to that ring, creating a tunnel.
-This is known as a memory pool in the candle making world.
-And is exactly why it is important to learn how to burn a candle properly.
+This is known as a memory pool in the candle-making world.
+That is exactly why it is important to learn how to burn a candle properly.